vanZandt7/intro-to-git/README.md

 - Area where all of our files and directories and charges are living all the time

 #### Staging Area
-- Files and directories that we explicitly add to the staging area
+- Files and directories that we explicitly add to the scene [staging area].
-- Kind of a limbo between the working directory and the repository, a double-check area
+- Kind of a limbo between the working directory and the repository; a double-check area.

 #### Git Repository
-- Where all our snapshots are stored
+- Where all the snapshots are stored.

 ---